 YOU DON'T NEED TO BE A BIRDER TO ENJOY THIS WILD WONDERLAND

+I was enthusiastic about my team’s bid to get me twitching in Samburu National Reserve because they weren’t so mischievous as to give me a rare bird challenge.
+The list was compiled to demonstrate the diversity and splendour of the region’s birds, and there was the added prospect of seeing many lifers.
+I began preparing by searching for a birding guide – the team didn’t specify that I couldn’t get help from a true pro, and to add a modern flavour to the quest, the guide I chose was a man I met on Facebook.
 I had noticed Sammy’s frequent posts on our Facebook page, and how keen he was to share his knowledge with our community.
 His passion is infectious and he seemed very clued up on Kenya’s birds.
-So, when I began planning my Samburu bird quest, I naturally thought of him.
-Later on, during a memorable few hours in a bird hide overlooking a Samburu waterhole, Sammy explained his strategy for the Africa Geographic Facebook community.
-His aim is to share his photos as widely as possible, give out free advice and make as many friends as possible.
+So, when planning my Samburu bird quest, I naturally thought of him.
+Later, during a memorable few hours in a bird hide overlooking a Samburu waterhole, Sammy explained his strategy for the Africa Geographic Facebook community.
+He aims to share his photos as widely as possible, give out free advice and make as many friends as possible.
 Then, when those friends decide to visit Kenya, he might be top of mind as a guide.
-It’s a simple and clever plan that embraces the way people gather information and make travel decisions in the tech age, and it’s working.
+It’s a simple and clever plan that embraces how people gather information and make travel decisions in the tech age, and it’s working.
 It’s also refreshingly different to the stodgy marketing we see from so many other travel industry brands.

-Sammy learned his trade as a young man guarding his family livestock and making meticulous notes about the habits of the birds he saw.
-He is literally a walking encyclopaedia of Kenya’s birds: along with Lorenzo Barelli and Jaques Pitteloud, he recently co-authored the largest publication on birds in Kenya titled ‘Wings of Kenya’.
-Sammy is also a wonderful travelling companion and his assistance in planning my quest and organisational skills during the safari were of great comfort, freeing me up to absorb as much as I could.
+Sammy learned his trade as a young man guarding his family’s livestock and making meticulous notes about the habits of the birds he saw.
+He is a walking encyclopaedia of Kenya’s birds: along with Lorenzo Barelli and Jaques Pitteloud, he recently co-authored the largest publication on birds in Kenya titled ‘Wings of Kenya’.
+Sammy is also a wonderful travelling companion, and his assistance in planning my quest and organisational skills during the safari were of great comfort, freeing me up to absorb as much as I could.

 I was completely unprepared for the sight that greeted me

-A late afternoon drive deep into the Reserve offered a harvest of delights including Gambaga flycatcher, Somali golden-breasted bunting and purple grenadier.
+A late afternoon drive deep into the reserve offered a harvest of delights, including Gambaga flycatcher, Somali golden-breasted bunting and purple grenadier.

 The red and yellow barbet magically re-appeared as a young leopard

-My time in this dusty paradise was up all too soon and, thanks to a full day of strong winds that whipped up great flurries of dust, my birding days were cut short.
+My time in this dusty paradise was up all too soon, and thanks to a full day of strong winds that whipped up great flurries of dust, my birding days were cut short.
 Despite that, we ticked off 12 of the 15 species on the quest, plus hordes of others and 41 personal lifers.
 Rather than list every bird we saw, I thought I would pay homage to those that sparked my imagination by handing out a few awards.
 Have a look at the winners below.

 The “Eye-Candy Award” goes to the elegant golden-breasted starlings with their bright yellow bellies, iridescent blue backs and long tail feathers – they reminded me of miniature versions of the blue-and-gold macaws I have seen in Brazil.
 The orange-bellied parrots come in for a special mention – parrots are always a highlight for me – as they screech past at high speed like they have somewhere important to go.

-The “Amusement award” goes to those crazy bush chickens, the vulturine guineafowl, which we frequently encountered in large chaotic flocks.
+The “Amusement Award” goes to those crazy bush chickens, the vulturine guineafowl, which we frequently encountered in large chaotic flocks.

-The “Busy award” (and the birds I find most interesting) goes to the massive mixed flocks of small birds working the dry grassland for scraps of sustenance.
+The “Busy Award” (and the birds I find most interesting) goes to the massive mixed flocks of small birds working the dry grassland for scraps of sustenance.
 Sometimes the ground seemed alive with industrious little birds like chestnut sparrows, white-headed buffalo-weavers and Donaldson-Smith’s sparrow-weavers.

-The “Looks like nothing until you see its trump card” award goes to the elegant Rosy-patched bush-shrike, which blends into the drab shrubbery until you catch a glimpse of that bright pink splash, like an open-heart surgery patient on the loose.
+The “Looks like nothing until you see its trump card” Award goes to the elegant Rosy-patched bush-shrike, which blends into the drab shrubbery until you catch a glimpse of that bright pink splash, like an open-heart surgery patient on the loose.

-And lastly, the “Cheeky award” goes to a common but magnificent little fellow called the superb starling – this great character of East Africa was always on hand in the camps, negotiating for table scraps and performing tricks.
+And lastly, the “Cheeky Award” goes to a common but magnificent little fellow called the superb starling – this great character of East Africa was always on hand in the camps, negotiating for table scraps and performing tricks.
 We had wonderful sightings of magpie, Fischer’s and wattled starlings as well.

 Samburu is a wonderful dryland birding area, with some impressive game viewing thrown in for good measure.
 There is no doubt I will be back – for those three that escaped.
-In fact, I think I’m ready for that rare bird list.
+I think I’m ready for that rare bird list.